 - limo- $45 (split 10-12 ways with a group of friends)

-- boutonniere (my date chose not to wear a jacket, so I didn’t need to get one, but he bought a corsage)- $12-15
+- boutonniere (my date chose not to wear a jacket, so I didn’t need to get one, but he bought a corsage for me)- $12-15

-Although prom didn’t meet my expectations (like I’ve seen in movies and shows), I still enjoyed myself because I was with my friends.
+It wasn’t like proms you see in movies like She’s All That and Never Been Kissed, but I still enjoyed myself because I was with my friends.
 So if you’re on the fence about going, I think it’s something that everyone should experience, even if it’s not what you expect.